hcardamone/sap-automation-poc/readme.md

   - abapGit is a tool to import and export code between ABAP systems.
 If a developer has a developer key to the system, the developer can perform these actions already. abapGit enables the developer to do mass export/changes/imports but not more than already possible to do manually.
 To more details go to [docs.abapgit.org](https://docs.abapgit.org/)
   > **Hint** abapGit requires SAP BASIS version 702 or higher.

-- ## AutoIT Library
+- ## Robotidy (Optional)

-  - Download the latest release [here](https://github.com/nokia/robotframework-autoitlibrary/releases/latest).
+  - Dowload the latest release [here](https://github.com/MarketSquare/robotframework-tidy) - library  optional, Robotidy is a tool for autoformatting Robot Framework code.

-  - Althought the full AutoIT is not required, can be needed for debugging purposes if you get into issues with the above RF library.
-Download and install [here](https://www.autoitscript.com/site/autoit/downloads/).
+- ## True Path (Optional)

+  - This extension was installed on Chrome to get the xpath element.
+TruePath generates the relative XPath, script and analyzes code on click.

 ## Setup Guide